 This is a lot of medical lingo, but stay with me.
 The important take-away here is that evidence is mounting that these cells may be transporting aluminum into brain tissue.

 Perhaps most concerning is that in his research, Exley has found evidence that aluminum can infiltrate brain tissue by crossing the blood-brain barrier and meninges.
-This aluminum has been found in the brain tissue of people with autism contains higher than normal levels of aluminum.
+Post-mortem research shows that the brain tissue of people with autism contains higher than normal levels of aluminum.

 Significant exposure to aluminum